alexhoffnung/babyMeteor/README.md

 # babyMeteor
 A baby care and tracking app built in Meteor.

-gotbaby? is deployed at http://babyMeteor.meteor.com
+gotbaby? is (NO LONGER) deployed at http://babyMeteor.meteor.com